hgrano/HaXPath/README.md

 ## HaXPath API
 HaXPath provides two core APIs: the standard API (`HaXPath` module) allows for expressing generic XPaths, while the schematic API (`HaXPath.Schematic` module) is a layer of abstraction built upon the standard API which constrains XPath expressions so they must follow a specifc document schema.
-Such a schema could include HTML for exmaple.
-In future an implementation of the schematic API for HTML will be provided.
+An example of a schema is the HTML standard.
+There is an (incomplete) implementation of the schematic API for HTML in the `HaXPath.Schematic.HTML` module.
 The API Haddock can be found here under `doc/index.html`.

 ### Standard API
 `HaXPath` modules are expected to be imported qualified as otherwise you will get name conflicts with the Prelude.
 The